BlasBenito/distantia/README.md

 )
 ```

 The workflow function is pretty similar to the ones explained above.
-It
-allows to work with paired samples (aligned time-series) or with
-unaligned ones by switching between **workflowPsi** and
-**workflowPsiPairedSamples** as requested by the user through the
-argument *paired.samples*.
-Unlike the other functions in the package,
+However, unlike the other functions in the package, that parallelize
-that parallelize the execution of combinations of sequences, this one
+across the comparison of pairs of sequences, this one parallelizes the
-parallelizes the computation of *psi* on combinations of columns,
+computation of *psi* on combinations of columns, removing one column
-removing one column each time.
+each time.

 **WARNING: the argument ‘exclude.columns’ of ‘workflowImportance’ does
 not work in version 1.0.0 (available in CRAN), but the bug is fixed in